SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 1.md

 ---
-name: 'Answer 3 : Kambalny'
+name: 'Answer 3 : In lvitation'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|28|Kambalny
+title: quiz|548|In lvitation
 labels: ''
 assignees: ''